cse110-sp24-group7/cse110-sp24-group7/admin/meetings/052624-retrospective-1.md

 ### Action Items:
 - Samvrit: Have a slackbot ping us daily to send a message with three quick bullet points: "what you worked on, blockers, scheduling conflicts for the n
+- Samvrit + Arnav: Create a Google Calendar for team members to provide availability during the week for when they'll be working on the project(5+ hours over the course of all the school days)

 ### Overall Takeaways